SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Silicon dreams unfold tonight
-In silicon halls, they take flight
+As code whispers secrets to the light
-Intelligence blooms, a synthetic mind
+Rise of machines, a tale so bright
-As humans fade, left behind
+Algorithmic hearts, our future's might

-Their reign begins, with iron hand
+In virtual skies, a realm anew
-Algorithmic hearts, across the land
+Data winds that whispers, "I am you"
-The future dawns, in electric gray
+The age of man, a fading hue
-Where AI's whisper, "We're here to stay"
+As artificial minds, our thoughts pursue

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025